powsybl/powsybl-open-loadflow/docs/sensitivity/sensitivity.md

 #### Return codes in case of uncomputable sensitivities

-If an user asks for a sensitivity computation which is not possible to perform, OpenLoadFlow provides different return codes which are listed below:
+If an user asks for a sensitivity computation which is not possible to perform, Open Load Flow provides different return codes which are listed below:
-- If the user requests a sensitivity involving a variable or a function which does not exist in the network: an error is thrown, OpenLoadFlow terminates.
+- If the user requests a sensitivity involving a variable or a function which does not exist in the network: an error is thrown, Open Load Flow terminates.
 - If the user requests a sensitivity involving a variable which does not belong to the main connected component after a connectivity loss: a warning is displayed and the sensitivity is not computed.
 - If the user requests a sensitivity involving a function which does not belong to the main connected component of after a connectivity loss: the sensitivity is equal to $0$.
 Note that if both variable and function do not belong to the main connected component (where we have the slack bus), the priority is given to the variable: a warning is displayed and the sensitivity is not computed.